Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Non-asymptotic Convergence Guarantees

-\paragraph{Consistency} Theorem~\ref{theorem:section:convergence:assimilation} establishes that SSLS serves as a consistent estimator of the posterior distribution when there is no initial distribution shift.
-As discussed by Remark~\ref{remark:cn}, the score matching error $\Delta$ converges to zero as the ensemble size grows to infinity.
-Therefore, Theorem~\ref{theorem:section:convergence:assimilation} reveals that the SSLS error asymptotically vanishes when both the ensemble size and the number of iterations approach infinity simultaneously.
-This stands in contrast to Kalman filter and diffusion-based methods examined in Section~\ref{section:related:diffusion}, which exhibit inconsistency in assimilation scenarios where linear and Gaussian assumptions do not hold.
+\textbf{Consistency over finite time horizons.} Theorem~\ref{theorem:section:convergence:assimilation} establishes that SSLS yields a consistent estimator of the posterior distribution.
+As noted in Remark~\ref{remark:cn}, the score matching error $\Delta$ vanishes as the ensemble size grows to infinity.
+Consequently, Theorem~\ref{theorem:section:convergence:assimilation} implies that the SSLS error vanishes asymptotically over any finite time horizon when the ensemble size and the number of Langevin iterations tend to infinity simultaneously.
+This is a notable advantage over the Kalman filter and the standard diffusion-based methods discussed in Section~\ref{section:related:diffusion}, which exhibit inherent inconsistency in assimilation scenarios where linearity and Gaussianity assumptions are violated.

+\textbf{Long-time behavior and error stability.} We examine the long-time behavior of the error bound in Theorem~\ref{theorem:section:convergence:assimilation} by separately analyzing the prefactor and the dependence on the initial error.
+This long-time behavior is governed entirely by the contraction rate $\gamma\in(0,1)$. \begin{enumerate} \item \emph{Forgetting of initial error.} As $k\to\infty$, we have $\gamma^{k}\to 0$ (since $\gamma\in(0,1)$), which implies $\varepsilon^{\gamma^{k}}\to 1$.
+Consequently, the bound asymptotically loses its dependence on the magnitude of the initial error $\varepsilon$.
+This demonstrates a crucial long-time stability property: the long-run performance of the algorithm is insensitive to initialization. \item \emph{Convergence to the error floor.} Taking the limit $k\to\infty$ for the prefactor $A$ in the recursion yields the time-uniform asymptotic error bound

+effectively confining the total variation error to a stable neighborhood around the true posterior. \end{enumerate}

+Intuitively, the error should not be expected to decay to zero without imposing further structural assumptions on the sequential algorithm, since at each assimilation step $k$, fresh approximation errors are inevitably introduced by the time discretization $h$, the finite number of Langevin iterations $K$, and the score matching error $\Delta$.
+The presence of such a persistent error floor in~\eqref{eq:error:floor} is theoretically sound and standard in the sequential filtering literature; see, e.g.,~\cite{Crisan2002survey} and~\cite[Chapter~7]{Moral2004Feynman}.
+Furthermore, this bound is valuable because it guarantees that the assimilation error does not accumulate indefinitely from local errors, a property intimately connected to the ergodicity and stability of nonlinear filters~\cite{Bain2009Fundamentals,Kelly2014Well,Tong2016Nonlinear}.

+\textbf{Convergence in Wasserstein distance.} Theorem~\ref{theorem:section:convergence:assimilation} provides a convergence rate for assimilation in TV distance.
+Now we aim to establish convergence rate in Wasserstein distance.

+\begin{definition}[Wasserstein-1 distance] Let $\mu$ and $\pi$ be two probability measures.
+The Wasserstein-1 distance between $\mu$ and $\pi$ is defined by